turbot/steampipe-plugin-config/docs/tables/json_file.md

 ### Query a simple file

-Given the file `invoice.json` with following configuration:
+Given the file `invoice.json` with the following configuration:

 ```json
 {